What a hangman must know and what it takes to be one

 When Ajmal Kasab had to be hanged, the Yerawada jail in Pune did not have an exclusive hangman.
 For several years, Maharashtra had only one hangman, Jhadhav and he had retired in 1995.

-The retirement age of a hangman is 58 years, but owing to the fact that it is difficult to find one , the government has on several occasions bent the rules and increased the retirement age.
+The retirement age of a hangman is 58 years, but owing to the fact that it is difficult to find one, the government has on several occasions bent the rules and increased the retirement age.

-A jail official explains to OneIndia that the problem is that most of them who have carried out the job become extremely remorseful and refuse to come back.
+A jail official explains to OneIndia that the problem is that most of them who have carried out the job becomes extremely remorseful and refuse to come back.

 For several years since 2004, a hangman called Prabhat Mullick was called in for the job.
 He is the son of Nata Mullick who had carried out the hanging of Dhananjoy Chatterjee in 2004.